Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 Let’s Bake These

-Preheat your oven to 350°F. Mash the pumpkin smooth, then mix everything together until you get a thick, sticky dough — it’ll look rough and chunky, that’s perfect.
-Spread it flat on a lined baking sheet about ¼ inch thick and score into pieces before baking.
-Bake 20-25 minutes until golden and firm.
-The oats absorb moisture as they cool, so let them sit fully before serving — they crisp up beautifully.
+Preheat oven to 350°F. Mash the pumpkin so that it is smooth, then mix everything together until you have a thick, sticky dough.
+It will be very rough and chunky, this is fine.
+Spread it in a sheet on a baking sheet lined with parchment about ¼ inch thick.
+Cut the dough into portions with a knife or pizza cutter.
+Bake for 20-25 minutes until golden and firm.
+Let the oats sit until they are fully cool.
+They will crisp up.

 Prep Time: 10 min | Cook Time: 25 min | Serves: 20-25 treats

-Carrots give crunch, oats give that satisfying chew, and pumpkin adds fiber that actually helps digestion — so your pup gets a treat and a happy tummy.
+Carrots offer that satisfying crunch factor, and oats offer a delightful chew.
+Pumpkin adds fiber which helps digestion.
+Your dog gets a real treat and a happy tummy.

 Store in an airtight container for up to one week, or freeze a batch for later.